mrmonkington/boo/README.md

 A matrix of buttons useful for triggering events in OSC aware apps, specifically in this case CasparCG.

-Written in Python + GTK3 + Liblo.
+Written for Python2 + GTK3 + Liblo.

 ## Installation

-Distribution shipped `liblo` is fine, so this should be all you need to do:
+Distribution shipped `liblo` is fine, and the python liblo module depends on Cython, so this should be all you need to do:

 ```
-apt-get install liblo
+apt-get install liblo cython
+pip install -r requirements #preferably in a virtualenv, right?
 ```

 ## Use